doc4d/4d-web-studio/docs/design-webforms/events/events.md

 ### Bind a class function to an event

 1. Select a component or a datasource.
-The configuration panel displays the events compatible with the element selected
+The Contextual panel displays the events that are compatible with the element you selected.

-2. Click a **"+"** button in the list to attach the corresponding event to the component or datasource.
+2. Click a **Add a Function Event** to attach the corresponding event to the component or datasource.

-3. Select **execute a Member Function**
+3. Select a function in the list.

 4. Add parameters (datasources or values) and point at a local or remote datasource to update: